Skip to main content

 spawn-at-startup "dms" "run"

-Systemd User Unit
+Custom Systemd Unit (Advanced)

 [Unit]